-Google is also pretty good at machine-learning.
-Google's algorithm has the ability to reward good content online, serve up fast results, understand what you’re most likely interested in, and even remember that for next time you search.
+Google is also pretty good at machine learning.
+Google's algorithm has the ability to reward good content online, serve up fast results, understand what you’re most likely interested in, and even remember that for the next time you search.
 This means that the algorithm is constantly changing.
 Sometimes, the changes are massive.
-Sometimes, they’re miniscule, But it’s constantly evolving.
+Sometimes, they’re minuscule, But it’s constantly evolving.

 As an AI-driven algorithm, smart people can create content that rises to the top of search engine results, thereby suppressing other results.
 But the way it's done is important.

-This is one of the primary techniques that online reputation management companies and people will use to “remove” negative content (e.g., bad press) from the search engines.
+This is one of the primary techniques online reputation management companies and people use to “remove” negative content (e.g., bad press) from search engines.
 Sometimes bad press can be removed at the source, but not often.

 Social Media Algorithms

 We probably don’t talk about it enough, but social media is teaching us what to think.
 Just as Google has its own complex machine-learning algorithm, social media feeds have theirs as well.